 Funding and work programme and call for applications

-- Helpline: Online help services providing support to young people, parents, educators and other professionals in online child protection matters.
+- Helpline: Online helpline services that provide support to children, parents, educators and other professionals on issues related to child online protection.

 The main benefits of this project are: